-Microsoft uses a determination of reputation from URL sandboxing as well as URL reputation from third party feeds in URL reputation blocking, to block any message with a known malicious URL.
+Microsoft uses a determination of reputation from URL sandboxing and URL reputation from third party feeds in URL reputation blocking, to block any message with a known malicious URL.

 Content heuristics can detect suspicious messages based on structure and word frequency within the body of the message, using machine learning models.

 Safe Attachments sandboxes every attachment for Defender for Office 365 customers, using dynamic analysis to detect never-before seen threats.

 Linked content detonation treats every URL linking to a file in an email as an attachment, asynchronously sandboxing the file at the time of delivery.

 URL Detonation happens when upstream anti-phishing technology finds a message or URL to be suspicious.
 URL detonation sandboxes the URLs in the message at the time of delivery.